 - treatment to help with other effects of cancer, such as anxiety and depression

 All of these treatments can have adverse effects, such as nausea and fatigue.

 A doctor can often suggest ways to limit the impact of symptoms and side effects of medication.
 Anyone experiencing severe discomfort or concerns should speak to a doctor.

-If a person has primary cancer, which refers to cancer that has not spread, they will stop treatment when the cancer cells are gone.
+If a person has early-stage cancer, which refers to cancer that has not spread, they will stop treatment when the cancer cells are gone.
 When cancer is metastatic, however, treatment will be ongoing.

 Proton therapy is an emerging treatment for cancer.
 Learn more here.